GSA/digitalgov.gov/content/posts/2014-12-11-defense-finance-accounting-services-use-hhs-code-to-make-mobile-friendly-tables.md

   - United States Department of Health and Human Services
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/10/600-x-428-HHS-table-code.jpg" alt="table overflow code" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/10/600-x-428-HHS-table-code.jpg" alt="table overflow code" %}

 Government mobile code developed to help make tables mobile-friendly in one agency has now been used in another agency’s mobile efforts.

 Last month, Clair Koroma told DigitalGov readers about [code that the Department of Health and Human Services had developed](https://www.WHATEVER/2014/10/30/hhs-conquers-tables-in-a-responsive-design/) to make website tables mobile-friendly and then HHS shared it on the [Mobile Code Sharing Catalog](https://www.WHATEVER/2013/05/13/federal-mobile-code-sharing-catalog-is-here/ "Federal Mobile Code Sharing Catalog Is Here").
 Debra Fiorrito from the Defense Financial Accounting Service and her developer, Todd Posius, have implemented the code on the DFAS.mil site.